bford26/bford26.github.io/pages/programming/pyorbit.md

 toc: true
 ---

-Mentioned previously, PyOrbit is a simulation framework used to better study particle accellerators.
+Mentioned previously, PyOrbit is a simulation framework used to better study particle accelerators.
 The framework uses two major simulation tools; a bunch and nodes.
-A bunch is a collection of marco-particles, which can have a varity of attributes and flags.
+A bunch is a collection of marco-particles, which can have a variety of attributes and flags.
 Nodes are used at the segmentation tool, in which a collection of nodes can be used to create a complete lattice.
-A defined lattice keeps the order of all nodes, and simulates an accellerator.
+A defined lattice keeps the order of all nodes, and simulates an accelerator.

 ## Uniform Focusing